Union Station is a historic train station and also holds memorable culinary events.

 Allagash’s prized pours were on Golden Brett, a pleasantly tart sour.

-Mark Jilg, the Craftsman Brewing Co. and one of Southern California’s most respected beer pros, helped pour six beers from his Craftsman-style bar, including Ursa Minor.
+Mark Jilg, Craftsman Brewing Co. founder and one of Southern California’s most respected beer pros, helped pour six beers from his Craftsman-style bar, including Ursa Minor.

 Smog City Brewing Co. didn’t name their IPA for the 1970s cartoon character, but Grape Ape did bring joy to gala-goers with muscat grapes and Australian topaz hops.